supermemo-wiki/SuperMemo.Wiki/blogs/naess/dailynotes.md

 To be honest, I had this in my incremental reading queue but I did just really hazy and quick skim of it and all that is left in my hands is the idea of mediocritization vs optimization.
 In other words, I just took the general idea from the author and started making connections to this idea in my own life.

 I see these connections everywhere: minimum viable product, kaizen, incrementalism, premature optimization, fundamental principles vs details, inertia...
 They're not all the same, but revolve around this big idea of not getting stuck and keeping the momentum going.
 Not going for the "big homerun" but to consistently do small progress.
 Not to go for the "perfect" initially but let it emerge from uncertain events.
-Not to focus on what it ought to be, but focus on what you actually can do right now.
+Not to focus on what it ought to be, but to focus on what you actually can do right now.

 This is a disruptive thinking in our world where people admire excellence, expertise, perfection, details and all that.
 Nobody wants to be mediocre.
 Wanting everything to be "just the greatest" can be paralyzing.
 Rather focus on getting the momentum going and let the excellence emerge.